 - 1. Introduction: State what you want to do and give an outlook on the rest of the report. - 2.
 The model: - A discussion in words of the system you want to model. - A qualitative discussion of the factors that affect the dynamics of your populations. - An assessment which of these factors you think are important and consequently need to be represented in your mathematical model. - A quantitative discussion of population dynamics.
 This is where you derive and state a complete mathematical model in terms of differential equations. - 3.
 Parameters: Discuss realistic values for all parameters that appear in your model and provide reasoning for why you think that these values are (at least roughly) correct.
+Use similar arguments as we did in class when determining parameters in the Lotka-Volterra predator-prey system.

-There are situations where parameters are only known to be in same (occasionally very large) range.
-In that case, state the range and a "most likely" value. - 4.
-Predictions: Present numerical computations illustrating the long-term behavior of your system of populations.
-These should include: - visualizations of your population sizes over appropriately chosen time scales; - predictions that certain species will dominate or go extinct in the long run, or that the system oscillates like the solutions to the Lotka-Volterra equations;
+There are situations where parameters are only known to be in some (occasionally very large) range.
+In that case, state the range and a "most likely" value.

+- 4. Predictions: Present numerical computations illustrating the long-term behavior of your system of populations.
+These should include: - visualizations of your population sizes over appropriately chosen time scales;

+- predictions that certain species will dominate or go extinct in the long run, or that the system oscillates like the solutions to the Lotka-Volterra equations;

-- demonstrations how the dynamics change if you modified the values of the parameters or initial population sizes; for example, do certain parameters always lead to extinctions whereas others lead to stable states?
+- demonstrations how the dynamics change if you modified the values of the parameters or initial population sizes; for example, if a parameter lies in a certain range, does this always lead to extinctions whereas if it is within another range does that lead to a stable state?

 - 5. Analysis: Present a mathematical analysis of your system that discusses, if you can,

 - long-term asymptotic behavior;

 - existence of steady states;

 - stability of steady states;

 - non-negativity of population sizes.

 - 6. Summary and conclusions.